-Soft and Chewy M&Ms Cookies
+Soft and Chewy M&M’s Cookies

-Something about springtime candy that’s just so inviting.
+I haven’t made M&M’s cookies in years.
+But seeing the pretty Easter and springtime pastel candy in the stores changed all that.
+Something about springtime candy is just so inviting.
 Pastels are just so much prettier, and therefore tastier, than red-and-green or black-and-orange candy.
-I was quite miffed when I opened my bag of M&Ms to find like 8 pinks.
+I was quite miffed when I opened my bag of M&M’s to find like 8 pinks.
 How dare they.

 I tweaked my favorite all-purpose Chocolate Chip and Chunk Cookies recipe.
 Most notably, I switched from a combination of both bread and all-purpose flour, to solely using all-purpose.
 Bread flour makes things extra chewy, gives a heartier rather than softer structure to cookies, and if you’re not careful, it can dry things out.

 For these M&M’s cookies, I wanted a slightly softer dough base, with no possible issues of dryness, and all-purpose flour was perfect.
 The interior stayed buttery soft and the edges have just the right amount of chewiness.

 I also shortcut some of the stopping and starting that’s found in the beginning of the original recipe.
 There was a lot of beating, stopping, adding one item, more beating, bowl-scraping, repeating.

 Cornstarch is the secret ingredient that helps these cookies bake up super soft.
 Cornstarch is why pudding cookies and Cake Mix Cookies bake up so soft, and it’s a trick I learned with the Chocolate Chip and Chunk Cookies.